-Since quarantine has now been lifted and summer is here we know how important educational and fun activities are for kids and parents which is why we are creating this helpful guide for parents about zoos and aquariums.
-Step out today and treat your kiddos to a day filled with adventure at a local zoo or aquarium.
+Summer is here we know how important educational and fun activities are for kids and parents which is why we are creating this helpful guide for parents about zoos and aquariums.
+Step out today and treat your kiddos to a day filled with adventure at a local zoo or aquarium!
 All of these zoos and aquariums are taking proper measures for safety reasons due to coronavirus including wearing masks and social distancing.
 Some of them are offering drive-thru options as well!
 Most of them require you to purchase tickets in advance so make sure to check their schedule on websites before you visit.

 Please make sure to check each business’s website about reservations and openings before you visit.